2. Olympic National Park

 - Weather.
-While in Seattle it rarely if ever snows, Washington State as a whole is pretty far north and the farther inland you get, the more mountainous and higher in elevation.
+While in Seattle it rarely snows much, Washington state as a whole is pretty far north.
+The farther inland you get, the more mountainous and higher in elevation.
 So check the weather and for road closures if visiting late fall, winter, or early spring.
 The Pacific Northwest closer to the coast has the (accurate) reputation of being quite dreary and gray most of the year, though there are of course nice days.
 Summers are beautiful and pleasant.

 - Camping Reservations.
 In all 3 national parks, campsites are in high demand and fill up months in advance during peak season.
 Reservations made available in increments to give more people a chance to book.
 Mark down the dates you want and get on the website ASAP on the reservation day, as sites can fill up in a matter of minutes.
 Check recreation.gov for reservable sites and when they're available to book.